CouncilofLorien/counciloflorien.github.io/docs/cards/V/variag-camp.md

 > > _**Nearest Haven:**_ Edhellond
 > >
 > > {: .fs-3 }
-> > _“...and the dark sons of Uvatha's people drew their rugged ponies in rings, arrayed their camp in the shape of a spoked wheel, and began plotting the month's pastures and marketplaces."_ ***---&#65279;Kuduk Lore***
+> > _“...and the dark sons of Uvatha's people drew their rugged ponies in rings, arrayed their camp in the shape of a spoked wheel, and began plotting the month's pastures and marketplaces."_ ***---&#65279;Kuduk&nbsp;Lore***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;3&ensp;</span><span class="hero-opp-draw">&ensp;4&ensp;</span></div>